GRISChris/Simple-Calculator/README.md

 # Simple-Calculator
-crappy overcoded simple cmd calculator written in python3
+simple cmd calculator written in python3

+might be a little overly coded but whatever